galantelab/sandy/features.markdown

 chr20   110696   rs83      A         GTCT       HE
 {% endhighlight %}

-And add the variations with the command:
+And with the command, you can add the set of genomic variations to **Sandy**:

 {% highlight shell_session %}
 $ sandy variation add --verbose --genomic-variation=my_variations my_variations.txt
 {% endhighlight %}

-## Custom sequence identifier
+## Customize sequence identifiers

-The sequence identifier, as the name implies, is a string that identifies a biological sequence (usually nucleotides) within a sequencing data.
+The sequence identifier, as the name implies, is a string that identifies a biological sequence (usually nucleotides) within sequencing data.
 For example, the `fasta` format includes the sequence identifier always after the `>` character at the beginning of the line; the `fastq` format always includes it after the `@` character at the beginning of the line; the `sam` format uses the first column (called the *query template name*).